 Morales is a left winger with the scoring ability that can also act as a ‘playmaker’ or even as a striker.
 His extraordinary athleticism allows him to make the most out of spaces and overcome their opponents through his speed.
 At the same time, he is also a very technical player with great dribbling.
 As he usually plays on the left side, he tends to challenge the defenders to go to the middle.
 However, I want to reaffirm his freedom to move around the attack, as he sometimes also creates danger from the right.
 The best example of his playing characteristics is the astonishing goal that he scored against Betis a couple seasons ago.

 He is an incredible assistant as well.
 He has found forward Roger Martí as ‘partner in crime’.
 Moreover, he also connects perfectly with second line players such as Melero or Jorge de Frutos when he gets to the finishing line.
 Maybe his only weak could be his ups and downs on his performing level, but he is a top class player.
-He has already scored 11 goals (10 in LaLiga and one in the Spanish Cup) and five assists (three in LaLiga and two in the Spanish Cup) at the age of 33.
-There are still 14 games left and he is only five goals away from any Levante´s player record ever in a single LaLiga´s season.
+He has already scored 13 goals (12 in LaLiga and one in the Spanish Cup) and five assists (three in LaLiga and two in the Spanish Cup) at the age of 33.
+There are still two games left and he is only two goals away from any Levante´s player record ever in a single LaLiga´s season.

-A legend and a leader for Levante, the ‘Commander’ keeps adding contributions to his club while coach Paco López´s team grows at the same time and, why not, dream of playing in Europe.
-Doors for the Spanish Cup final are still open for now.
+A legend and a leader for Levante, the ‘Commander’ keeps adding contributions to his club while coach Paco López´s team grows at the same time.

 Translated by Guillermo Bermejo.